milovanderlinden/blackarch-site/_posts/2014-05-17-new-mirror.md

 ---
 layout: post
-title: New US mirror added!
+title: Mirror in the USA
+category: mirror
+icon: fa-sitemap
 ---

 We would like to thank [Team Cymru](http://www.team-cymru.org/) for becoming a mirror.